Lung Cancer: Newly Diagnosed

 Learning about treatment choices

-To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your cancer.
-This may involve getting tests and working with more than 1 healthcare provider.
+To decide the best course of treatment for you, your health care team needs to know as much as they can about your cancer.
+This may involve getting tests and working with more than one doctor.
 And you may decide that you want to get a second opinion to help you choose a treatment.
 Your team can help you do this.

-Clinical trials may be another treatment choice you want to talk to your healthcare provider about.
+Clinical trials may be another treatment choice you want to talk to your doctor about.
 These are studies looking at treatments that may work better than the treatments used today.

 Getting support